 It’s that time of year again—Daylight Savings Time has ended and the sun is setting earlier every day.
 Unfortunately for you, this means that you’ll now be using more energy each evening to light your home as well to as to keep warm in the colder weather.
-Before you get too concerned about your energy bills, check out these five home projects under $1,000 each that can help lower your energy bills this winter.
+Before you get too concerned about your energy bills, check out these five home projects under $1,000 each that can help you save money on utilities this winter.

 1. Install an Electric Fireplace